Battle of Aidabasalala: Aftermath

 At least four militia were killed during the fighting, with another four believed to have been wounded.
 Local villagers nearby later reported that the attackers had suffered five killed and three wounded although this could not be confirmed.
 There were no Australian casualties.
 According to Horner the Australian patrol had demonstrated exceptional fire discipline and one member did not even fire his weapon at all as no militia had appeared in his arc of responsibility.
-In total they fired just 200 rounds from the machine-gunner's F-89 Minimi and only 67 rounds from their M-4s during the action.
+In total they fired just 200 rounds from the machine-gunner's F-89 Minimi and only 67 rounds from their M4s during the action.
 Further RESPFOR teams were inserted into the area after the fighting, recovering the bodies of three of the dead militia.
 Meanwhile, a company from 2nd Battalion, Royal Australian Regiment (2 RAR) conducted a sweep of the area six hours after the contact, but they failed to locate any militia.

 Later intelligence reported that the Indonesian military special forces unit Kopassus—who were alleged to be involved in co-ordinating the activities of the militia—after hearing the Black Hawk helicopter landing on the day of insertion, had formed the view a reconnaissance patrol had been inserted.
 There had been at least 60 armed militia with another 40 unarmed militia organised to search for the patrol.
 These were organised into three 20-man groups, divided into six man teams.
 Farrell states that intelligence from Falintil sources claimed that the militia involved had been part of a group that was trying to cross the border to Atambua in West Timor after previously being cut-off.